wjhrdy/bitters/content.md

 You're looking at Bitters right now.

-Bitters is a simple-as possible Git-based website built with Express, Jade, Stylus and deployed using Node.js.
+Bitters is a simple-as possible website built with Express, Jade, Stylus and deployed using Node.js.

 Bitters uses Git as a replacement for bulky CMSes.
+You maintain your content using Git.
 Use your favorite text editor to write, publish, and deploy your work to the web.

 ### Why Bitters?

-Bitters came into being as a reaction to the ongoing frustration with 'user-friendly' website 'solutions'.

-We use Bitters because we know the only way to have the freedom to express ourselves online is to know our full stack.

 Bitters acknowledges when we abstract away 'the hard stuff', we also lose the magic of publishing to the web.
 By learning how to deploy ourselves, we gain freedom and independence on the distributed web.

+Bitters came into being as a reaction to Gwen and Ev's ongoing frustration with 'user-friendly' website 'solutions'.

+Those of use using Bitters do so because we know the only way to have the freedom to express ourselves online is to know our full stack.

 ### What do I need to run Bitters?